mberetvas/python-template/README.md

 - **`explain-code-block.md`** - Get detailed code explanations

 Each prompt is designed to work with code selections and provides context-aware suggestions following Python best practices.

+## Instructions & Chat Modes

+**Instructions files** (in `.github/instructions/`) define coding standards, best practices, or project-specific rules for GitHub Copilot and compatible tools.
+When present, these files guide Copilot to generate, review, and refactor code according to your team's requirements.
+For example, an instructions file can enforce PEP 8, require type hints, or specify how to handle edge cases in Python code.

+**Chatmodes files** (in `.github/chatmodes/`) define custom behaviors or workflows for Copilot Chat.
+Each chatmode can change how Copilot responds in chat, such as acting as a code reviewer, pair programmer, or security auditor.
+By switching chatmodes, you can tailor Copilot's responses to different development scenarios or team roles.

+Both instructions and chatmodes are automatically detected by VS Code and Copilot if present, and can be referenced in Copilot Chat using the `@workspace` command, just like prompts.

+**Example usage:**
+- `@workspace /instructions/python-coding-conventions` — Apply your custom Python coding rules
+- `@workspace /chatmodes/ai-reviewer` — Switch to a custom AI reviewer chat mode

+> Add your own files to `.github/instructions/` and `.github/chatmodes/` to further customize Copilot's behavior for your project.

+### Files in `.github/instructions/`
+- **python-codegeneration.instructions.md** — Python coding conventions and guidelines: Enforces PEP 8, type hints, docstrings, and best practices for Python code generation.
+- **testgeneration.instructions.md** — Guidelines for generating pytest unit & integration tests: Specifies naming, structure, fixtures, and parametrization for tests.
+- **reviewSelection.instructions.md** — Standard code review checklist for Python projects: Provides a structured peer review process with actionable, friendly feedback.
+- **copilot-commit-message-instructions.md** — Commit message guidelines: Enforces Conventional Commits format with gitmoji and clear, informative commit messages.

+### Files in `.github/chatmodes/`
+- **refine-issue.chatmode.md** — Refine requirements or issues: Adds acceptance criteria, technical considerations, edge cases, and NFRs to GitHub issues.
+- **prd.chatmode.md** — Product Requirements Document (PRD) mode: Generates comprehensive PRDs in Markdown, including user stories and acceptance criteria.
+- **planner.chatmode.md** — Planning mode: Generates implementation plans for new features or refactoring, including requirements and testing steps.
+- **markdown-master.chatmode.md** — Markdown content standards: Enforces documentation and content creation rules for Markdown files.
+- **explainer.chatmode.md** — Explainer mode: Systematically explains code with context, structure, and clarity for developers.
+- **debug.chatmode.md** — Debug mode: Guides users through a structured debugging process to identify and resolve bugs.
+- **database.chatmode.md** — Database administrator mode: Assists with managing, querying, and optimizing relational databases.
+- **4.1-Beast.chatmode.md** — GPT-4.1 Coding Agent: A system prompt for a top-notch coding agent that manages tasks, todo lists, and problem resolution.

+> Add or customize files in these folders to further tailor Copilot's behavior for your team or project.

 ## Project Structure